As an Amazon Associate I earn from qualifying purchases.

 - In 2012, 4.8 million people died from and 471 billion USD was spent on diabetes

 Just because this White Chicken Chili is diabetic friendly, we are not sacrificing flavor here.
 In fact this chili was so good, my family decided it was the new favorite.
 I will be making it again and again.
 It was packed with flavor and so filling but unlike red chili we weren’t reaching for the Tums afterwards.
 To make the chili diabetic friendly, I used lean white meat chicken, a small amount of olive oil for sautéing the chicken and vegetables and low-sodium chicken broth.
 I used can beans, so I drained and rinsed them to wash off the extra sodium found in the canning liquids.
 I did not add any additional salt to this recipe and I thought it was plenty flavorful.
 If salt is not an issue in your diet, you could certainly add more to taste.
 I kicked up the protein level with a small amount of quinoa and I think it added in some great texture and rounded out this hearty dish.
 I garnished with a little cilantro and fresh tomatoes.
 Avocado and Greek yogurt would also make great toppings.
 Anolon and Microplane are generously sponsoring a fantastic giveaway on each of the Virtual Potluck Blogs.
 Be sure to check out each one for a fabulous diabetic friendly dish plus an amazing cookware giveaway.
-I will be giving away this wonderful Anolon Advanced Bronze 5.25 qt Covered Sauteuse and the new Microplane Adjustable Slicer with Julienne Blade.
-To enter:

 - Diabetic Foodie: Quinoa, Sweet Potato & Avocado Timbale with Roasted Tomatillo Dressing